Meelinank/sanntid/README.md

 The FrameReceiver class is responsible for receiving frames from the Raspberry Pi.\
 The frames are then displayed in the UI in the main function.

+Main function:\
+In the main function, the UI is initialized, and the CommandSender, RobotController, SensorReceiver and FrameReceiver classes are initialized.\

 The project uses multiple libraries such as: "boost-asio", "catch2", "sdl2", "opencv4" and "nlohmann-json".\
 These libraries are automatically installed by the project by CMake using vcpkg.